Introduction

 Conflagration

-On Wednesday, 30 March 1892, at about 11.45 pm, James Simmons, the owner of the Sanitary Laundry at The Mead, was returning home when he noticed a glare in one of the upper windows of an adjacent property.
-As he got nearer, he saw that the upper part of 2 Brook Cottages was on fire.
+On Wednesday, 30 March 1892, at around 11.45 pm, James Simmons, the owner of the Sanitary Laundry at The Mead, was returning home when he noticed a glare in one of the upper windows of an adjacent property.
+As he approached, he saw that the upper part of 2 Brook Cottages was on fire.
 Knowing that John Gillard and his wife were inside, he banged on their door and called out to them.
 When he finally made them hear, they came downstairs to the front door only to find it stuck.
-Using all his might, Simmons successfully forced the door from his side and saved them.
+Using all his strength, Simmons forced the door open and saved them.
 The fire spread to other properties, destroying 1, 2 and 3 Brook Cottages and damaging Mr Simmons’s laundry.
-None of the tenants were insured.[2]
+None of the tenants were insured.
+The local newspaper reported that the houses in the area had special flues for ironing grates, and the flue at John’s house overheated, causing the fire.[5]

 Willesden

 By March 1901, John and Mary Ann had moved to Willesden, where John’s son lived.
-John lived off his savings, but Mary Ann continued working as a laundress.
+John lived off his savings, while Mary Ann continued working as a laundress.
 They lived initially at 44 Draper’s Road and then at 67 Dudden Hill Lane.

-John died in 1916, aged 89.
+John died in 1916 at the age of 89.

 References